OpenDreamKit/OpenDreamKit.github.io/meetings/2018-10-28-Luxembourg/SteeringCommitteeMeeting/ProgressReports/ParisSud.md

 ### Communication strategy

-- The outcome of the three trainees' work will be an improvement of the communcation of ODK towards outside the consortium.
-Will be impacted: the website, KPIs (mostly success stories for which media is required).
-The first visible action to the consortium were polls sent our to participants: a [poll for thematics](https://pluquetelisabeth.typeform.com/to/uTnjIQ) and a [poll about the website and project](https://pluquetelisabeth.typeform.com/to/lzujKT) in general.
-The first answers are currently being looked into.
+- Following the work of our student trainees.
+We have been able to put the new website up.
+ We used the workshop of June 2018 in Hamburg to gather feedback and new content from the group.

-- UPSUD paid for the services of a professional videographer who will lead and film interviews of key OpenDreamKit actors at the XFEL. these interviews will hopefully allow the addition of great communication and dissemiantion content on the website.
+- UPSUD paid for the services of a professional videographer (Boris from Hellomaelie) who has lead and film interviews of key OpenDreamKit actors at the XFEL meeting in Hambug in June 2018.
+The interviews were edited over the sum and we obtained 6 short videos on OpenDreamKit thematics: What is OpenDreamKit?, maths and computers, open-source, collaboration, Jupyter, and the future of open-source math software development.
+ We have just released them on the newly created Youtube channel for OpenDreamKit and have started advertising them on our twitter feed and on our website.

+-The creation of a 2 minutes motion graphic explainer video with Pix Videos in on the way, based on the sketches created by Juliette Belin from Logilab.

 --
 ## Workshops and dissemination activities